 Once you pop, you can’t stop.
-These homemade cinnamon sugar candied nuts are addictive, crowd-pleasing, and dangerously simple!
+These homemade cinnamon sugar candied nuts are crowd-pleasing, and dangerously simple!

 Candied nuts swimming in a thick cinnamon-sugar crusted shell, the sweetly spiced aroma dancing around the house as you make them, and their bite-size addictive crunchiness… I just love everything about today’s treat.
 This classic is and has always been one of my very favorites around the holidays.